10,000 simulations

 Last updated: 2026-03-24

-Based on 10,000 Monte Carlo simulations using the Ecoinvent 3.9.1 database and aligned with ISO 14040/44, the carbon footprint of a standard 750ml wine bottle has a median value of 1.89 kg CO₂e per bottle.
-The 80% confidence interval spans from 1.54 kg CO₂e (P10) to 2.29 kg CO₂e (P90), reflecting real-world variability in glass production, wine-making practices, packaging materials, and transport.
-Published studies and EPDs broadly support this range, with cradle-to-grave estimates in the literature typically falling between 1.2 and 2.18 kg CO₂e per bottle.
+Based on 10,000 Monte Carlo simulations using the Ecoinvent 3.9.1 database and aligned with ISO 14040/44, the carbon footprint of a 750ml wine bottle has a median of 1.9 kg CO₂e per bottle.
+Results range from 1.5 kg CO₂e at the 10th percentile to 2.3 kg CO₂e at the 90th percentile, reflecting real-world variability in production methods, glass composition, and supply chains.
+This benchmark draws on 14 data sources, including published EPDs, peer-reviewed literature, and industry datasets.

 How Much CO₂ Does a Wine Bottle (750ml) Produce?